jburguete/fractal/2.10.12/README.md

 On NetBSD 7.0 you have to do first on the building terminal:
 > $ export PATH=/usr/pkg/gcc5/bin:$PATH"

-On OpenBSD 6.1 you have to do first on the building terminal:
+On OpenBSD 6.3 you have to do first on the building terminal:
 > $ export AUTOCONF_VERSION=2.69 AUTOMAKE_VERSION=1.15

-On OpenIndiana Hipster you have to do first on the building terminal:
-> $ export PATH=/usr/gcc/4.9/bin:$PATH

 This software has been built and tested in the following operative systems:

-Debian 8 (Linux, kFreeBSD and Hurd)
+Debian 9 (Linux, kFreeBSD and Hurd)
 ___________________________________
-DragonFly BSD 4.6
+DragonFly BSD 5.2
 _________________
 Dyson Illumos
 _____________
-Fedora Linux 25
+Fedora Linux 28
 _______________
-FreeBSD 11.0
+FreeBSD 11.1
 ____________
 Microsoft Windows 7
 ___________________